skagedal/blog.skagedal.tech/_posts/2023-01-08-habit-tracker-serving-some-web.md

       - '5432:5432'
 ```

 The reason I'm using PostgreSQL version 12.12, by the way – both here and in the Testcontainers setup – is that that's the version that got installed by doing `apt install postgres` on my Ubuntu machine.
-Doing development against the same version seems generally a good diea.
+Doing development against the same version seems generally a good idea.

 And then I start it by just running: